GenAI-interaction-research/TOOL-decision_tree/README.md

 ## Overview

-"TOOL-decision_tree" is a comprehensive guide for developing GenAI-driven web applications.
+"TOOL-decision_tree" is a comprehensive guide for developing GenAI-driven web applications You can access it here: https://genai-interaction-research.github.io/TOOL-decision_tree.
 It provides key questions and actionable guidance derived from the methodological paper, ["Building GenAI-Driven Web Applications to Study USER-GenAI Interaction"](https://github.com/GenAI-interaction-research/.github).

 ## Features